-Exhibit 3

-Breakdown of long-term loan portfolio
+Exhibit 3 Breakdown of the long-term loan portfolio as of year-end 2022

-As of year-end 2021

-Source: Bank report
+Source: Company reports

-BNG Bank's securities portfolio (€18 billion as of 30 June 2021) mainly consists of highly rated securities.
+BNG Bank's securities portfolio (€16 billion as of 31 December 2022) mainly consists of highly rated securities.
 The portfolio is primarily invested in government debt, bonds with government guarantees and covered bonds.
-This portfolio is mainly composed of securities rated from Aaa to A (95.7%) and securities in the Baa range (2.8%).
-Non-investment-grade securities only represent 1.5% of the portfolio.
-BNG Bank's overall exposures to the weaker European sovereigns2 through both its loan and securities portfolios amounted to around €1 billion as of end-June 2021.
+This portfolio is mainly composed of securities rated from Aaa to A (97%) and securities in the Baa range (3%).
+Non-investment-grade securities only represent 0.3% of the portfolio.
+BNG Bank's overall exposures to the weaker European sovereigns3 through both its loan and securities portfolios amounted to around €0.5 billion as of end-December 2022.